top of page

 THE HIKE:

-From the parking lot, you can see the blue marker pointing in the direction of the wadi.
+• From the parking lot, you can see a blue marker pointing in the direction of the wadi.
 Go down the stone steps.

-At the first split in the path is a pool ahead of you.
-It is shallow, but OK for the kids to get wet in and cool off.
+• At the first split in the path is a pool.
+It is shallow, but OK for the kids to get wet and cool off.

-Turn around.
-Although you are retracing your steps, the views are quite different.
+• Turn back to your car.
+Although retracing your steps, the views are quite different.